mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

 Each of the rules in our [`variable_grammar.yml`](https://github.com/mc-wut/internship_files/blob/main/variable_grammar.yml) is for the capture of these variables as they occur in the texts.

 ##  Variable Grammar
-It would be tedious and unnecessary to cover the detail of every rule in `variable_grammar.yml`, so instead I will highlight the process for just a few.
+It would be tedious and unnecessary to cover the detail of every rule in `variable_grammar.yml`, so instead I will highlight the process for a few rules to give a general sense, and after these explanations any other questions should be able to be answered by examining the code.

 ### Example 1: Regex for Dollar - Engineer's Estimate